Book With Confidence

 As well as getting to know your fellow like-minded travellers, small group trips in Iceland give you free time to head out and explore in the evening.
 On some tours it’s also possible to add optional excursions to your vacation package.

 All of this makes a small group tour ideal if you want to completely unwind while your guide takes the lead.
-Guided trips are also perfect if you’re travelling to Iceland solo or if you don’t feel comfortable driving abroad.

 On the other hand, if you prefer to travel independently then we recommend one of our self-drive tours in Iceland.